Spark Networks (NYSE:LOV) Now Covered by StockNews.com

-StockNews.com began coverage on shares of Spark Networks (NYSE:LOV – Get Rating) in a research note released on Thursday morning.
-The brokerage issued a hold rating on the stock.
+StockNews.com assumed coverage on shares of Spark Networks (NYSE:LOV – Get Rating) in a note issued to investors on Friday.
+The firm set a “hold” rating on the stock.

 - Get a free copy of the StockNews.com research report on Spark Networks (LOV)